Recipes

 What Types of Vinegar Can You Use?

 You can make quickles with any vinegar you'd like.
 I prefer either cider vinegar or white wine vinegar, but red wine, rice, or balsamic vinegar will work.
-However, if using balsamic vinegar, remove the sugar from the recipe because the vinegar is already sweet.
+However, if using balsamic vinegar, remove some of the sugar from the recipe because the vinegar is already sweet.

 What Salt Should You Use?